 5. Toothpaste for Extra Luster

-Non-gel toothpaste works surprisingly well to restore shine.
-Apply a small dab on a damp cloth and rub the faucet or handle in circular motions.
-Rinse and dry to see a noticeable gleam.
+Standard, non-gel white toothpaste works surprisingly well to restore lost luster to metal.
+Apply a small dab to a damp cloth and rub the metal face in gentle, circular motions.
+The ultra-fine binders inside the toothpaste polish out minor micro-scratches, leaving a noticeable gleam.

 6. Microfiber Cloth for Regular Maintenance